Answer Posted / ashoka.lokhande

 How to synchronize two ms access files?
 I am using one Ms access file (access 2007 accdb file) in my system. the same file i have given it to another section for data entry. every day data entry is being done in that section and i am making reports in my access file. how do i synchronize both file because i need to update data entries from that system and update my new reports to that system.
 Plz help me how to do that?
 Network is not available between these systems and things can be done via storage devices only.

-What is Socket ?
+What is Shared Hosting ?

-What is Computer Administrator ?
+What is Taskbar?